mjaidi/react-chat/README.md

 ## Running the Project

-In order to run this project in development and production you will need to update the **constants.js** file in the **/src directory** with corresponding data for your app
+In order to run this project in development and production you will need to update the **constants.js** file in the **/src directory** with the corresponding data for your app

 Format of the file:
 ```javascript